-Lisa Kulka is a doctoral student in the educational culture, policy and society focus area in the Graduate School of Education at the University at Buffalo.
+Lisa Kulka is a doctoral student in the educational psychology and quantitative methods focus area in the Graduate School of Education at the University at Buffalo.
 Lisa’s research agenda utilizes a quantitative approach to identify viable strategies for dropout prevention and graduation of at-risk youth of varying backgrounds in the Buffalo community.

 Lisa has made outstanding contributions to the field of dropout prevention and youth workforce development through a variety of enterprises both in and outside of the classroom.
 Across professional roles—including serving as assistant director for a dropout prevention initiative focused on closing achievement gaps in the Buffalo Public School District, as well as a graduate research assistantship in the UB Educational Leadership and Policy Department focusing on improving student academic achievement and college success—Lisa has made a systemic impact in college access in the Western New York community.
 By building strong academic skills in applied statistical data analysis and advanced analytics, Lisa has substantially contributed to data-driven advocacy for resources necessary to bring more under-resourced students to college and the workforce.